shopinvader/shopinvader-js-cart/README.md

 /!\ this is WIP - TODO:

-- add some basic ERP fields to `CartData` and `CartLineData`, such as prices, etc
-- add factories so `CartData` and `CartLineData` are extensible (so front end devs can add methods such as price calculations and such)
-- error handling in sync() (wating for ErpFetch to rais errors)
 - background sync (with exponential retry delay in case of error)
 - actually test this with the backend
 - check that the cart uuid we have in local storage matches the cart uuid we got from